milarze/menu-graphql/STABILITY_NOTES.md

 fragments.
 We will use the `graphql-fragment_cache` gem and just cache every query that hits the main query entrypoints.
 With the fragment caching, all warmed up queries now take > 0ms.

+## Load Testing

+Asking ChatGPT to generate sample queries for load testing resulted in it hallucinating about all sorts of NetBIOS and other nonsense.

+I will have to manually generate the load test scripts.

+The load test script is [./load_test.rb](./load_test.rb).
+It runs 50 concurrent threads/processes using the `parallel` gem.
+Each of those runs 100 requests sequentially.

+Without having deployed the changes for caching, one run of the load test suite took 89.77 seconds.